wkoertgen/train.oracle12.migration/FAQ.md

 There are many **more benefits** using Vagrant, but this would take too long to put down here.

 ## 2. How long does the setup of this VirtualBox take ?
-When you have Vagrant and a compatible Guest Addition - see the **README.md** - the setup is started wiht the command **vagrant up** and will finish in an hour, provided that you have a modern machine with 2 CPUs and enough memory.
+When you have Vagrant and a compatible Guest Addition - see the **README** - the setup is started by the command **vagrant up** and will finish in 40 - 45 minutes, provided that you have a modern machine with 2 CPUs and enough memory.

+Once the setup is done, the next `vagrant up` takes less than a minute.
+You may even work offline.
+Stop the engine by `vagrant halt`.

+By the way, there is a complete help system: `vagrant -h`

 ## 3. Can there be problems with the setup ?
-The only problem I have experienced were the missing zip-files in the expected place - see the **README.md**

-You can download these files from the indicated Oraclepages when you have a Developer License, which comes with a free Oracle Account.
+The only problem I have experienced were the missing zip-files in the expected place - see the **README**.
+You can download these files from the indicated links.

+You should have / create a free Oracle account to get a **Developer License**.
+Please read the text of the license.

-## 4. How can i control the setup process?
+## 4. How can I control the setup process?
 In the `Vagrantfile` there is a line

 	config.vm.provision "shell", path: "scripts/setup.sh"

 which refers to this script.
-You can control the process by uncommenting / commenting the scripts
+You can control the process by uncommenting / commenting the lines of your choice.

 	# setup.sh controls the process of
 	# preinstall